-We've collected some easy ginseng recipes that you can customize based on your own eating habits and preferences.
-Panax Quinquefolius ginseng (aka North American Ginseng or NAG) is a root commonly used as a supplement in herbal medicine, is native to Canada and is one of our oldest trades.
 For centuries, ginseng has been used to support health and vitality.
-Ginseng has been a part of Traditional Chinese Medicine for over 5,000 years.
-It is highly sought after for its medicinal properties by both the Indigenous and the Chinese cultures, ginseng has long been revered as the miracle "man-root" and is believed to be good for the body as a whole.
+Ginseng has been a part of Traditional Chinese Medicine for over 2,000 years.
+It is highly sought after for its medicinal properties by both the Indigenous and the Chinese culture.
+Canadian ginseng has long been revered as the miracle "man-root" and is believed to be good for the body as a whole

-Ginseng is found in a variety of product forms but is typically used as:
+Canadian ginseng is found in a variety of product forms but is typically used as: